Open-LinaOS-Foundation/LinaOS/Documentation/security/SCTP.rst

     security_inet_conn_established()

-The usage of these hooks are described below with the SELinux implementation described in the `SCTP SELinux Support`_ chapter.
+The usage of these hooks are described below with the SELinaOS implementation described in the `SCTP SELinaOS Support`_ chapter.

 security_sctp_assoc_request()